Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 <a id="native"></a>

-## Native
+### Native

-The `@` syntax extension is intentionnaly incompatible with JavaScript and only recognized by **xsc**.
+The `Native` API is an alternative to the [`@` language syntax extension](#syntax-extension). `@` is intentionally incompatible with JavaScript and only recognized by **xsc**.

-For the sake of third party tools and language models, **xsc** also recognizes a syntax that is compatible with JavaScript but that **xsc** can still compile into the same byte codes.
+The `Native` API is provides compatibility with third party tools and language models, allowing many tools popular with JavaScript developers to be used with XS. **xsc** compiles the `Native` API into the same byte codes as the `@` syntax.
+There is no efficiency benefit to using either approach.

-Let us imagine two global functions:
+The `Native` API is based on two global functions:

-- `native(name)` takes the name of a host callback and returns a JavaScript function.
+- `native(name)` takes the name of a host callback and returns a JavaScript function
-- `Native(name)` takes the name of a host destructor and returns a JavaScript constructor.
+- `Native(name)` takes the name of a host destructor and returns a JavaScript constructor

-We can then rewrite the module here above:
+We can then rewrite the `Rectangle` module above:

 ```javascript
 class Rectangle extends Native("xs_rectangle_destructor") {